nirob5151/myapp/blueprint.md

 ## Next Steps:

-*   **Equipment Details:**
-    *   Implement a details page for each piece of equipment.
-    *   Display all the equipment information, including the owner's details.
 *   **Booking:**
     *   Allow farmers to book equipment for specific dates.
     *   Implement a booking system to manage equipment availability.